TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 A Qt GUI for logging
 --------------------

-A question that comes up from time to time is about how to log to a GUI application.
+A question that comes up kutoka time to time is about how to log to a GUI application.
 The `Qt <https://www.qt.io/>`_ framework is a popular cross-platform UI framework with Python bindings using `PySide2
 <https://pypi.org/project/PySide2/>`_ or `PyQt5
 <https://pypi.org/project/PyQt5/>`_ libraries.

 The following example shows how to log to a Qt GUI.
-This introduces a simple ``QtHandler`` class which takes a callable, which should be a slot in the main thread that does GUI updates.
-A worker thread is also created to show how you can log to the GUI from both the UI itself (via a button for manual logging) as well as a worker thread doing work in the background (here, just logging messages at random levels with random short delays in between).
+This introduces a simple ``QtHandler`` kundi which takes a callable, which should be a slot in the main thread that does GUI updates.
+A worker thread is also created to show how you can log to the GUI kutoka both the UI itself (via a button for manual logging) as well as a worker thread doing work in the background (here, just logging messages at random levels with random short delays in between).

-The worker thread is implemented using Qt's ``QThread`` class rather than the :mod:`threading` module, as there are circumstances where one has to use ``QThread``, which offers better integration with other ``Qt`` components.
+The worker thread is implemented using Qt's ``QThread`` kundi rather than the :mod:`threading` module, as there are circumstances where one has to use ``QThread``, which offers better integration with other ``Qt`` components.